 Our words and actions should demonstrate love to other believers and all of mankind.
 We are to love as He first loved us.
 We don’t have to agree with them, we don’t even have to like them, but we do have to love them.

-By this everyone will know that you are my disciples, if you love one another
+By this all people will know that you are my disciples, if you have love for one another.

-A Christian cannot grow to to spiritual maturity without connection and fellowship with other believers.
-A spiritually mature Christian needs to find where she can serve and find encouragement..
+A Christian cannot grow to spiritual maturity without connection and fellowship with other believers.
+A spiritually mature Christian needs to find where she can serve and find encouragement.

 1 Peter 4:10-11